EVORA-project/evora-ontology/models/docs/mycoplasmicContent.md

 # Slot: mycoplasmic content (mycoplasmicContent)

-_Indicates the presence of mycoplasma contamination within the sample_
+_Indicates the presence of mycoplasma contamination within the sample._